Child Custody

 How do courts decide custody?

-Typically issues such as residence and contact will arise in divorce proceedings, annulment and other legal proceedings in which the child are involved.
-In most jurisdictions, the court decides custody based on the best interest of the child when the parents cannot come to an agreement on their child's custody issue.
+Surrounding the child and legal guardianship, there are always issues like residence and parent responsibility which sometimes lead into divorce proceedings, annulment and disputes in the physical assets and education fees, etc. In most local state's jurisdictions, the court decides custody based on the best interest of child when the parents are not in a position to come to an agreement on their child's custody issue.

 There are few factors that are considered when determining the best interest of the child: